shawn-nyk/tp/docs/DeveloperGuide.md

    1. Prerequisites: The internship must exist and access via a valid index.

    1. Test case: `edit int 1 i/1 r/Java r/Python` <br>
    Expected: The 1st internship at the first company will have the requirement java and python.
 Note that it overrides any existing requirements in that internship.
-(Note that if an application for this internship exist, these changes will be reflected as tags in blue boxes on the card in the application tab)
+(Note that if an application for this internship exist, these changes will be reflected as tags in blue boxes on the card in the application tab).
+Execute `switch app` to confirm it.

    1. Test case: `edit int 1 i/2 r/React r/CSS r/HTML` <br>
    Expected: The 2nd internship at the first company will have the requirement React native.
 Similarly to the above test case, any existing requirements in that internship will be overidden.
 This test case is to facilitate the match command.